pavannaik321/FixMyRide/README.md

 ## Contributing

 We welcome contributions!
-If you'd like to enhance the Vehicle Rescue App, please follow our [contribution guidelines](CONTRIBUTING.md).
+If you'd like to enhance the Vehicle Rescue App.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ---